n26/psd2-tpp-docs/doc/dedicated-aisp.md

 > On day 89 the TPP should discard the refresh token and ask users for re-authentication.
 > As highlighted above, the TPP should never store users' passwords.

-> ⚠ Access tokens are supposed to be used only for  **1 session (sequence of calls)** .
+> :warning: Access tokens are supposed to be used only for  **1 session (sequence of calls)** .
 > If users request a manual refresh, a new access token has to be requested **EVEN** if the original access token is still valid.
 > For this reason the TPP should **NEVER** store the access token.

-> ⚠ The TPP should not use those access and refresh tokens on base URLs other than `xs2a.tech26.de`.
+> :warning: The TPP should not use those access and refresh tokens on base URLs other than `xs2a.tech26.de`.

 ## Authentication endpoints